Kalmat/Coward-Web-Browser/README.md

 Rationally, this will never be a good replacement for any of the commercial web browsers around.
 It is intended to serve as a reference for those looking for:
 - Pieces of working code to complete their own projects
-- A way to run a reasonably-well-working browser in those environments in which they can only install Python ;)
+- A way to run a reasonably-functional browser in those environments in which they can only install Python ;)

+#### Apologies

 Yes, the fonts and images management can definitely be improved... coming soon.